\\\ Pet Travel

 Smaller dogs can safely be harnessed into front baskets on cycles.
 Having your dog travel with you can cause you to be distracted and take tumbles but if you cycle at a slower than normal steady speed then this will help.

-Pets may need extra water particularly if they have breathing difficulties or during warmer weather and you need to take a travel bottle and container with you.
+Dogs may need extra water particularly if they have breathing difficulties or during warmer weather and you need to take a travel bottle and container with you.

 Older dogs can benefit by being taken around on cargo frames and huts if their walking is getting severely limited.